iQuarK/last-10-tweets/README.md

-## Interview Challenge 1
+# Interview Challenge 1
-You have 24 hours from the receipt of this document to write the code to complete the challenge, push it up to a repository in [GitHub][5] or [BitBucket][6] and send us the url to the repository.
-We expect to clone the repository and examine your working code.
+You have 24 hours from the receipt of this document to:
+- Write the code to complete the challenge
+- Push it up to a repository in [GitHub][5] or [BitBucket][6]
+- Send us the url to the repository.

+We expect to clone the repository, examine, and run your working code.

+## The Challenge
 Create a [NodeJS][0] based [ExpressJS][1] server that responds to the following request with a responsive page.